Dealing with Your Insurer When Your Car Needs Body Repairs

 Always report an accident as soon as possible.
 If your car suffers only minor damage, and you are certain there are no structural or other safety-related problems, follow the instructions of the responsible insurance company.
 You probably will be asked to use a drive-in claims center that will provide an authorized repair-cost figure and the names of body shops willing to make the repairs for that amount.
 Using a drive-in service is convenient, but use one only when there is cosmetic damage.

-Some insurers offer another option: Take your car to a company-designated shop and have the repairs made without obtaining an estimate and approval.
+Some insurers offer another option: Take your car to a company-designated shop and have the repairs made without obtaining approval.
 If you need only minor repairs, this is an acceptable option.

 But if there is even a possibility of more serious damage, take your car directly to your body shop of choice and tell the insurer to send its estimator there.
 For serious repairs, you need the shop to advocate for quality.
 Don’t count on your insurance company to look out for your interests.
 Also, bringing your car to a body shop rather than an insurance company’s drive-in appraisal center allows the company’s adjuster to make a thorough inspection for hidden damage.

 If your car must be towed, a drive-in appraisal center is not really an option.
-Have it towed to the shop of your choice, and let the shop pay the towing charges, which they can include in the final repair bill.
-Also, find out how much the shop charges for storage, in case you eventually have to take the car elsewhere for service.
+Have it towed to the shop of your choice, and ask the shop to pay the towing charges, so they are included in your final bill.

 Regardless of where the appraisal is done, the insurer may offer less than your shop’s estimate and suggest shops that will make the repairs for its price.
 You then have three choices: Take your car to one of the insurer’s shops; leave the car at your shop and pay the difference out of your own pocket; or leave the car at your shop and dispute the insurance company’s offer.